Ziyad-Qassem/Sky-Snap-SwiftUI/README.md

 # Sky-Snap-SwiftUI
-this a SwiftUI Weather App
+This a SwiftUI Weather App